cabloy/zova/zova-docs/guide/techniques/router/route-fields.md

 ## component

 `component` is a page component, supporting `synchronous components` and `asynchronous components`.
 Generally speaking, just provide a `synchronization component` as well.
-Because in Cabloy-Front, a module is a natural bundle boundary, and automatically bundled into an independent asynchronous chunk when building
+Because in Zova, a module is a natural bundle boundary, and automatically bundled into an independent asynchronous chunk when building

 ## meta.absolute